sophilabs/training/README.md

 ## Optional Requirements

-If you feel so, you have time consider doing the following activities.
+If you feel so and you have time consider doing the following activities related to code quality, testing and deployment.

 ### Code Quality
 - Use Sophilabs' *[guidelines](https://sophilabs.co/guidelines/)* to improve the code.